cjacker/opensource-toolchain-bouffalo-lab/README.md

 There are tooooo many official programming tools for BL chips:
 - BLDevCube : Official full features and general purpose GUI programming tool which support Windows / Mac and Linux. **close source.**
-- BLFlashCommand / BLFlashCube : Official CLI and GUI programming tool only designed for and integrated in 'bl_mcu_sdk' and used by `make flash`. **close source.**
+- BLFlashCommand / BLFlashCube : Official CLI and GUI programming tool only designed for and integrated in 'bouffalo_sdk' and used by `make flash`. **close source.**
 - [bflb-mcu-tool](https://pypi.org/project/bflb-mcu-tool/) : Official CLI programming tool which can support most options in BLDevCube 'MCU' page.
 - [bflb-iot-tool](https://pypi.org/project/bflb-iot-tool/) : Official CLI programming tool which can support most options in BLDevCube 'IOT' page.
 - [blisp](https://github.com/pine64/blisp) : Simple BL60x/70x programming tool development by Pine64 community.

 I know it may be a little bit confusing, I was also confused at first.

 Usually, it's not neccesary for you to figure out the differences between all this programming tools and to decide which one you should use.
-If you use bl_mcu_sdk, just use 'make flash' directly.
+If you use bouffalo_sdk, just use 'make flash' directly.

 **NOTE:**

 **You can ignore this note**

-After `BLFlashCommand` commited into official bl_mcu_sdk repo and with this commit [[update][board] enable fw header for new flash tool ](https://github.com/bouffalolab/bl_mcu_sdk/commit/e70e482d2129411f34208d1184b4710074c67777):
+After `BLFlashCommand` commited into official bouffalo_sdk repo and with this commit [[update][board] enable fw header for new flash tool ](https://github.com/bouffalolab/bouffalo_sdk/commit/e70e482d2129411f34208d1184b4710074c67777):

 - **The good news:** It has a program tool integrated, 'make flash' works.
 - **The bad news:** It alter the firmware format, prepend 4k bootheader, and not compatible with other opensource tools include official 'bflb-mcu-tool'.